Civil Service Pension Scheme administration problems

 How do the transition loans work for those waiting for delayed pension payments?

-The Cabinet Office and employers have moved at great speed to set up a scheme to offer support to people in financial distress due to delays in receiving their pension.
+The Cabinet Office and employers moved at great speed to set up a scheme to offer support to people in financial distress due to delays in receiving their pension.

 The proposal is for a scheme of personal loans to provide transitional help to individuals experiencing financial hardship due to delays to their pension payments.